-When professional nail technicians want to buy products they go to the store, Part of the reason they shop in person is that they prefer seeing new products up close, picking stuff up off the shelf, and examining it.
+When professional nail technicians want to buy products they go to the store, part of the reason they shop in person is that they prefer seeing new products up close, picking stuff up off the shelf, and examining it.
 But the other part of the reason is that unlike their counterparts doing hair, nail technicians aren’t being regularly serviced by a full-service distributor’s sales” consultant.”
-At a time in the industry when beauty distributors are being bought up and merged, the ones getting short shift are the nail technicians.
+At a time in the industry when beauty distributors are being bought up and merged, the ones getting short shrift are the nail technicians.
 Yet they are a group that holds great potential for a distributor interested in cultivating their business.
 The distributors that are smart and that want nail technicians’ business will recognize the following.

 Good customer service goes a long way.